 Yes.
 We can supply special fixings to the TV and bracket to make it secure.

-If any of the below scenarios applies to you and the solution we suggest has not worked, please contact me and I will get our fitters to come out and provide you with a free assessment and quote for the work.
+If any of the below scenarios apply to you and the solution we suggest has not worked, please contact us and our fitters will come out and provide you with a free assessment and quote for any work required.

 My TV says "No Signal - Check your aerial"